Do the following statements sound familiar to you?

 - Avoid filling up on excess fluid intake between and immediately before meals.

 - Limit meal times to 30 minutes.
-Remove her food from the table after that and do not show signs of anger.
+Remove his food from the table after that and do not show signs of anger.
 Do not offer milk or preferred snacks immediately if meals are unfinished.

 Avoid showing your anxiety if your child’s intake is poor as this will, in turn, stress the child.
 Keep the feeding environment as enjoyable as possible for your child!